 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.
-Care in an intermediate or residential care facility, assisted living facility, or adult foster home \checkmark Conception by artificial means, such as in vitro fertilization, zygote intrafallopian transfers, ovum transplants, and gamete intrafallopian transfers (except artificial insemination and related services covered by Medicare) \checkmark Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Care in an intermediate or residential care facility, assisted living facility, or adult foster home Covered as described in "Residential chemical dependency services" section of the Medical Benefits Chart.
+Conception by artificial means, such as in vitro fertilization, zygote intrafallopian transfers, ovum transplants, and gamete intrafallopian transfers (except artificial insemination and related services covered by Medicare) Not covered under any condition Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Custodial care Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of This exclusion doesn't apply as described in "In-home support" in the Medical Benefits Chart.
+Custodial care • Custodial care is personal care that does Not covered under any condition

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions daily living, such as bathing or dressing.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
 Elective or voluntary enhancement procedures or services (including weight loss, hair growth, sexual performance, athletic performance, cosmetic purposes, anti- aging, and mental performance) Covered if medically necessary and covered under Original Medicare.
-Experimental medical and surgical procedures, equipment and medications Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
-May be covered by Original Medicare under a Medicare- approved clinical research study.
+Experimental medical and surgical procedures, equipment and medications • Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
+May be covered by Original Medicare under a Medicare-approved clinical research study.
 (See Chapter 3, Section 5, for more information about clinical research studies.)
-The following eyewear services and items: Lens protection plan.
-Nonprescription products.
-Industrial or safety lenses and frames.
-Lenses and sunglasses without refractive value, except that this exclusion doesn't apply to a clear balance lens if only one eye needs correction or tinted lenses when medically \checkmark
+Eyeglasses and contact lenses One pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
+Fees charged by your immediate relatives or members of your household.
+Not covered under any condition